Early Pregnancy

 Healthy Eating in Early Pregnancy

 Growing a baby means that your nutrition needs change.
 Steady weight gain during pregnancy is normal and healthy, with women in a normal weight range expected to gain 11 – 16 kg.
 If you are underweight, it’s recommended that you gain 12 – 18 kg.
-If you are overweight, it is recommended that you gain 5 – 11.5 kg (1).
+If you are overweight, it is recommended that you gain 5 – 11.5 kg.

-• A variety of fruits and vegetables – eat as many different colours as you can for extra nutrients
+• A variety of fruits and vegetables—eat as many different colours as you can for extra nutrients

-• Iron-rich foods such as lean red meat, seeds, nuts, legumes, dark leafy greens and tofu.
+• Iron-rich foods such as lean red meat, seeds, nuts, legumes, dark leafy greens, and tofu

-• Get plenty of calcium from dairy foods such as cheese and milk, dark leafy greens, broccoli, soybeans and fortified orange juice.
+• Get plenty of calcium from dairy foods such as cheese and milk, dark leafy greens, broccoli, soybeans, and fortified orange juice

-• Choose wholegrain options for bread, pasta and rice
+• Choose wholegrain options for bread, pasta, and rice

 • Drink plenty of water (you need up to 1000 ml extra per day)

-• Avoid drinks that are high in sugar
+• Avoid drinks high in sugar

 • Avoid alcohol and smoking